-The Benefits and Implication of Stock Sale vs Asset Sale
+The Benefits and Implication of Stock Sale vs Asset Sale in the US

 Stock Sale is defined as the purchase of the owner’s shares of a corporation, while the purchase of individual liabilities and assets can be defined as an asset sale.
 Depicting a business sale as a stock sale or as an asset sale can be tricky, considering the benefits received by the Seller & Buyer from different systems.